Internet Archive Scraper

 - Click Start and wait for the run to finish.

-- Download your data in JSON, CSV, or Excel format.
+- Download your data as JSON, CSV, or Excel, or connect via the Apify API.

 Input parameters